Last Updated on 14 June 2024 by Cycloscope

 This blog article aims to give some reasons and guide you through the choice of the perfect bike GPS computer for your needs.

-There are many smartphone apps, also very valid, some have a vertical learning curve (such as Oruxmap) while others are much simpler, featuring only the basic functions.
+Many smartphone apps are also very valid, some have a vertical learning curve (such as Oruxmap) while others are much simpler, featuring only the basic functions.
 A well-balanced example is Komoot (which we have tested extensively).

 However we cycled for years, bikepacking more than 40,000 kilometers, with a Garmin GPS device and when, after years of mistreatment, we lost it, we felt lost too.
 Garmin certainly makes some of the best cycle computers in the world but there are also valid alternatives.